My favorite Linux distribution.

 To read more about Linux Mint and download your copy, pay a visit to their website @ https://www.linuxmint.com

-VNC is a simple and good Open Source Remote Access application for desktop and mobile devices.
+VNC is a simple and great Open Source Remote Access application for desktop and mobile devices.
 There are versions available for Linux, Apple, Windows and Raspberry Pi devices.

 Below are the steps I used to install and configure it on my Linux Mint 20 desktops.